 It's fast, fun, and easy to set up.
 Teachers share a game code, students join, and the competition begins.
 It's less focused on deep learning and more on engagement.
 But for review sessions and icebreakers, it works great.

-Best for: Quick, high-energy review games.
+Quick, high-energy review games.

 Cram is one of the most straightforward free flashcard websites out there.
 You create a deck, study it, and that's pretty much it.